Hornsby Crusher Plant

 Meeting The Brief

-Our work at Hornsby Park included the Crusher Plant Precinct, where our focus was on finding the ability to reuse items and construct features that make the space safe and accessible, whilst creating inviting atmosphere for the community members to enjoy the space.
-Our construction and play teams delivered a parking area, public seating facilities and a central focus area for people to view the quarry from a elevated area.
+Our work at Hornsby Park included the Crusher Plant Precinct, where our focus was on finding the ability to reuse items and construct features that make the space safe and accessible, whilst creating an inviting atmosphere for community members to enjoy.
+Our construction and play teams delivered a parking area, public seating facilities and a central focus area for people to meet.
 During construction we were able to reuse old quarry concrete blocks, culverts and ballast to make the project more sustainable and maintain the heritage of the site.

 The project stands as a strong community asset, grounded in the site’s industrial history and natural landscape.